six-two/react-file2qr/README.md

 ## Webapp: Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project in `react-server` was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:

 ### `npm start`